Cornish Rex Cat Characteristics (Quick Facts)

 Nowadays, the stocky appearance isn’t preferred and is considered a serious fault.
 In the 1960s in Great Britain, the son of Poldhu, named Sham Pain Chas fathered a litter keeping the breed alive in the homeland.

 At that time, it was discovered that the Rex type is caused by the recessive gene.
-Thus, both parents must carry the gene in order to produce Rex-ed kittens.
+Thus, both parents must carry the gene to produce Rex-ed kittens.

 The American Cat Association and Canadian Cat Association recognized the breed in 1963.
 The Cat Fanciers Association followed suit and recognized the Cornish Rex in 1964.
 The Cornish Rex breed is now recognized by all cat registries.